tyronedong/OpenGR/doc/Usage.md

 Specific cases are described in dedicated pages:
  - @subpage usage-partinwhole

-To get the exhaustive list of Super4PCS parameters, you can run the executable found in `build/bin/` directory making
+To get the exhaustive list of Super4PCS parameters, run the executable found in `${CMAKE_INSTALL_PREFIX}/bin/` directory:

     ./Super4PCS -h